astrocatalogs/astroschema/README.md

 ## Structure

-- `schema`: the schema specifications themselves
+- `schema/`: the schema specifications themselves
-- `pyastroschema`: the python module for interacting with astroschema
+- `pyastroschema/`: the python module for interacting with astroschema
+- `validations/`: directory containing sample JSON files for testing schema validation
 - `astroschema.json`: description of each schema included in this package.